moveworks/developer-docs/design-patterns/static-query/README.md

 ## Run time

-- Your copilot will provide any self-identifying information, if required
+- Your copilot will provide any self-identifying information such as name and email
 - Your copilot will only return the items you have labeled during step 4 above